edumunozsala/documentation-bot-helper-langchain/README.md

 - main.py: The Streamlit app
 - utils: source code to handle vector databases
+- core: python scripts to run questions or conversational actions
 - constant.py: Dome config parameters for the database connection.
 - .py files: there is a .py file for every stage of the process: ingestion, retrival, conversational and chat.